• Follow Us

 Package Tour - HUMRO TOURS organizes regular package tours to Sikkim.
 All our tours are customized according to guest preferences.
 You can check our Holiday Ideas section for ideas about package tour options.

 Hotels in Sikkim - The best hotel options are available at Gangtok.
 But other major destinations also have good accommodations.
-Check our list of hotels in Gangtok and other destinations of Sikkim.
+Check our list of hotels in Gangtok and other destinations in Sikkim.

 Adventure Tours - Whether you want to go for a trek to Dzongri - Goechala or a biking tour through the east and west, we have unmatched expertise in this region.